 Plans to develop a high school motivated the move in the fall of 1982 to the current six-acre site on Sangamore Road.
 Our high school was added in 1984, beginning with two full-time teachers, one science/math teacher and one history/humanities teacher.
 Over the years the program has evolved to include a full program of academics.
 The first class graduated in 1988.
 Over the past several years we have had the pleasure of welcoming alumni back to our school as parents of children enrolling at WWS.

-In the spring of 2012 we signed a lease with Montgomery County for up to 30 years on our current building.
-This is an important new chapter in the life of the School, which gives us the opportunity to make significant capital improvements to our building, including adding a gymnasium/community space, enhancing our reception area, replacing the roof, and replacing the HVAC system, as well as making other smaller improvements.
+In the spring of 2012 we signed a lease with Montgomery County for up to 30-years on our current building.
+This initiated an important new chapter in the life of the School, which gives us the opportunity to make significant capital improvements to our building, including adding a gymnasium/community space, enhancing our reception area, replacing the roof, and replacing the HVAC system, as well as making other smaller improvements.
 As of September, 2015, we completed phase I of the planned renovations including installation of all new windows, a new insulated roof, new HVAC system, new interior and exterior lighting, new ceilings, new fire alarm and sprinkler systems, upgraded utilties and an addition of a spacious new entrance hall.